gokemon/tuts-plus/README.md

 So partly is about merge "code" branches in Git and GitHub across people, as well as not messing up each persons "notes".

 This readme will serve as our "shared" location for Learning Resources.
+OK, so I have some clean up on which ones we have done, and when, and which we have not.

 ## NodeJS
 Links to Node tutorials here